-A caisson foundation is a watertight retaining structure used as a bridge pier and used for the construction of a concrete dam and may also be used in the repair of ships.
+A caisson foundation is a watertight retaining structure used as a bridge pier and used to construct a concrete dam and may also be used in the repair of ships.

-To some desired depth, it is a prefabricated cylinder sunk or hollow box into the ground and filled with concrete and forms foundation.
+It is a prefabricated cylinder sunk or hollow box into the ground and filled with concrete and forms foundation to some desired depth.

-In the construction of bridge piers and other structures that require foundation beneath rivers and other bodies of water, the caisson foundation is mostly used because caissons can be floated.
+In the construction of bridge piers and other structures that require foundation beneath rivers and other bodies of water, the caisson foundation is mainly used because caissons can be floated.

-If a geotechnical engineer finds the soil suitable to carry the building load then the caissons are drilled either to bedrock or deep into the underlying soil strata.
-On soil when caissons rest, they are generally belled at the bottom to spread the load over a wider area, and to remove the soil for these belled caissons, special drilling bits are used.
+If a geotechnical engineer finds the soil suitable to carry the building load, then the caissons are drilled either to bedrock or deep into the underlying soil strata.
+On earth, when caissons rest, they are generally belled at the bottom to spread the load over a wider area and to remove the soil for these belled caissons, special drilling bits are used.

 The Need of Caisson Foundation: